-- Be admitted to San Joaquin Delta College, in good standing with no holds on college records. - Be at least 17 years of age. - Satisfy the Delta College assessment placement test requirements. - Complete prerequisite course work: Comm Dis 001A Introduction to Communication Disorders, Eng 001A - Reading and Composition, and HS 019 - Human Development - Submit official transcripts and copy of photo ID to: Health Science Division Office, Attention: SLPA Program Director, 5151 Pacific Avenue, Locke 203, Stockton, CA 95207 Failure to submit documentation to the SLPA Program Director by the stated deadlines will result in denial of Admission to the Program. - Complete all health and safety requirements necessary for admission to clinical practice sites (details will be provided in the SLPA Information Packet) including: - 1.
+- Be admitted to San Joaquin Delta College, in good standing with no holds on college records. - Be at least 17 years of age. - Satisfy the Delta College assessment placement test requirements. - Complete prerequisite course work: Comm Dis 001A Introduction to Communication Disorders, Eng 001A - Reading and Composition, and HS 019 - Human Development - Submit an application for admission which includes un-official transcripts and photo ID. - Complete all health and safety requirements necessary for admission to clinical practice sites (details will be provided in the SLPA Information Packet) including: - 1.
 Background clearance for criminal history. - 2.
-Physical exam. - 3.
-Immunizations, TB, Hepatitis, and other disease screening. - 4.
-Drug screen. - 5.
-Professional liability insurance. - 6.
-HIPAA training
+Immunizations, TB, Hepatitis, and other disease screening. - 3.
+Drug screen. - 4.
+Professional liability insurance.